PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 You can track the spreadsheet version of our timeline for our current progress via the following link: https://drive.google.com/drive/folders/1ftPz0-EDVKlvwMVM_vQRAPd-yqdJM8Ru

+## Action List
+We have built a Google Sheet to record assigned actions of each week's task of the project.
+Head to our action list: <https://docs.google.com/spreadsheets/d/19gmH4mP4hD4nWEzPY1URRG5i9sr1kFOTp_vyLgnJJ1s/edit?usp=sharing>

 ## Find Our Code & Documentations
 ### GitHub Repository